University of Houston's team thrives on team defense — and some showcase blocks. (Photo by F. Carter Smith)

 The Fertitta Center now regularly sells out, giving University of Houston a real homecourt scene.
 (Photo by F. Carter Smith)

-Chris Harris Jr. makes an impact inside for the University of Houston.
+Chris Harris Jr. can make an impact inside for the University of Houston.
 (Photo by F. Carter Smith)

-UH games at The Fertitta Center have become a happening college basketball scene.
+UH games at The Fertitta Center became a happening college basketball scene last season.
 (Photo by F. Carter Smith)

 Nate Hinton isn't letting a broken nose stop him from making an impact.
 (Photo by F. Carter Smith)